c-avendano/waypaper-logo/README.md

-# waypaper-engine-logo
+# Waypaper-Engine-logo

-I'm happy to help free software projects get their logos!
-Feel free to message me on linkedin or @me on a repo if you have a request :)
+*I'm happy to help free software projects get their logos!
+Feel free to message me on linkedin or @me on a repo if you have a request :)*

-The files for the Waypaper Engine logo are saved on this repo.
+The files for the **Waypaper Engine** logo are saved on this repo.
 You can use them as you see fit (for ex if you want to do a fork or just want to check what svg files look like)

 Link to Waypaper Engine: https://github.com/0bCdian/Waypaper-Engine

+Kudos to [0bCdian](https://github.com/0bCdian) for creating this awesome utility!

 Waypaper Engine is pretty cool, is one of those programs that you only realize you neeeded after you start using it.
 I can finally <strike>shuffle my anime waifus wallpapers on hyprland like a weirdo</strike> change my wallpaper easily!